neuro4ml/neuro4ml.github.io/Week_1/4-Biophysical_Models.md

 :::{seealso} For more
 :class: dropdown
 This has just been a very quick glimpse at this type of model.
-We've provided an example of the code to simulate these in the notebook accompanying this section
+We've provided an example of the code to simulate these in [](./code-for-figures.ipynb).

 Further reading:
 * [Gerstner et al. (2014) "Neuronal Dynamics" - Chapter 2 Ion Channels and the Hodgkin-Huxley Model](https://neuronaldynamics.epfl.ch/online/Ch2.html)